eric-s-raymond/aicodeguide/README.md

 ## How to make it safe?
 *TODO*

 ## How to get structured data?
 How to validate the LLM output?
 *TODO*

 # 🛠️  Tools

-Here I keep an updated list of main tools around using AI for coding.
-I tested most of them and you'll find my honest opinion during the time I tested.
+Here we keep an updated list of main tools around using AI for coding.
+We tested most of them and you'll find our honest opinion during the time we tested them.

 ## Editors / IDE

 - [Cursor](https://cursor.com)
-  - The go-to AI editor, the one I use daily in my daily job and side projects
-  - Pricing: Free and then starts with $20
 - [Windsurf](https://windsurf.com)
 - [Cline](https://cline.bot/)
 - [OpenHands](https://github.com/All-Hands-AI/OpenHands)